 Alexander Graham Bell (inventor of the telephone)

-Just like the evening’s speakers the evening’s functionaries should always strive to prepare for their role as much as they can.
-You should start by reading the description of the role you will be doing.
-But if you are unsure, or require more information, please ask the club’s Vice President Education or your mentor for guidance.
+Just like the evening’s speakers, the evening’s functionaries should prepare for their role as much as they can.
+You can start by reading the description of the role you will be doing.
+But if you are unsure, or require more information, please ask the club’s Vice President of Education, or your mentor, for guidance.

 Prepare beforehand: Some roles will require you to do a fair bit of prior preparation (Table Topics Master or Toastmaster).
 Preparing your role a week before the meeting will prevent a last minute rush or worries.
 Prepare by reading this guide or by using other resources as needed.